 - Majority lenders and financial institutions in litigation with minority lenders related to covenant defaults and the foreclosure of a major international resort property that served as collateral for both term and revolving loan facilities.

 - District of Columbia

-Named among The National Law Journal's 2015 “Cybersecurity & Data Privacy Trailblazers;" Burton Award winner for Distinguished Legal Writing; Member, Cronkite School of Journalism and Mass Communication Hall of Fame; Bernard Kilgore Fellowship awarded by The Society of Professional Journalists/Sigma Delta Chi and The George Washington University; Nathan Burkham Copyright Award, the American Society of Composers, Authors and Publishers Intellectual Property Award
+Named among The National Law Journal's 2015 “Cybersecurity & Data Privacy Trailblazers;" Burton Award winner for Distinguished Legal Writing; Member, Cronkite School of Journalism and Mass Communication Hall of Fame; Bernard Kilgore Fellowship (The Society of Professional Journalists/Sigma Delta Chi and The George Washington University); Nathan Burkham Copyright Award (the American Society of Composers, Authors and Publishers Intellectual Property Award).

 - Trustee, Arizona State University;

-- Chairman of the National Board of Advisors at the Cronkite School of Journalism at Arizona State University;
+- Chairman of the National Board of Advisors, Cronkite School of Journalism & Mass Communication, Arizona State University;

 - Member, Bloomberg Law Innovation Advisory Board;